LFV97/LFV97/README.md

 <!-- <h3 align='center'>Front-end developer in Spain</h3> -->

-- 👀 I’m interested in front-end development
+- 👀 Hi there!
+I'm a passionate developer with experience in both backend Java and frontend React development.
+- 🌱 Currently expanding my skillset with Azure AI fundamentals.
-- 🌱 I’m currently learning JavaScript and React
+- Always learning and building!
+Let's connect!

 <!--
 <h2>Tools I use:<h2>